Dieterbe/body.build/docs/2-exercise-selection.md

 ## principles
+basically, the code algorithm shall be refined to incorporate all these considerations.

 ### iso & compound equally effective. but compound burns more cals, saves time, cardio, and more carry-over strength. iso more for filling in gaps and reaching volume
 ### 1) limit factor
 #### grip
 #### bi-articulate may reduce involvement
-##### hams
+examples:
-* during squats, hams grow 20% as quads. due to knee flexion moment squats only target quads and glutes
+* squats only target quads and glutes. due to knee flexion moment hams only grow around 20% of quads.
-##### rectus femoris
-* little activation during squat due to hip flexion moment
-* but leg extensions work well (lean back 45 degrees otherwise active insuficiency)
+* for rectus femoris there is little activation during squat due to hip flexion moment. but leg extensions work well (lean back 45 degrees otherwise active insuficiency)
 ##### gastroc
 * passive and active insufficiences when short or long
 * during squats and leg presses, to bring back knees, you need plantar flexion, but this comes with knee flexion moment, so gastros mostly inactive
-* gastros is active however during deadlifts and good mornings -> rule of thumb, count half of DL volume towards gastrocs (not so in volume doc!) - speaking of volume doc google sheet, lat prayer for traps? don't think so, but a case study says 100%
+* gastroc is active however during deadlifts and good mornings -> rule of thumb, count half of DL volume towards gastrocs (not so in volume doc!) - speaking of volume doc google sheet, lat prayer for traps? don't think so, but a case study says 100%

 ##### triceps
 * long head is weak shoulder extensor
 * during pulling exercises like chin-ups, pulldowns, not very active due to its elbow extension moment